mpmath/mpmath/doc/manual.rst

 The function ``secant`` calculates a root of a given function using the secant method.
 A good initial guess for the location of the root is required for the method to be effective, so it is somewhat more appropriate to think of the secant method as a root-polishing method than a root-finding method.

 If the rough location of the root is known, the secant method can be used to refine it to very high precision in only a few steps.
 If the root is a first-order root, only roughly log(prec) iterations are required.
 (The secant method is far less efficient for double roots.)
-A particularly efficient general approach is to compute the initial approximation using a machine precision solver (for example using one of SciPy's many solvers), and then refining it to high precision using mpmath's ``secant`` method.
+It may be worthwhile to compute the initial approximation to a root using a machine precision solver (for example using one of SciPy's many solvers), and then refining it to high precision using mpmath's ``secant`` method.

 Simple examples
 ...............